Quint-Langeveld/Project/PROCESS.md

 In the listView of the mainactivity can the progress be seen in a seekbar.
 This is pleasant for the user and stimulates to proceed!

 ### dag 15
-- Completed the Graph Activity
+- Completed the Graph Activity and also made a shortcut from the inputActivity to the graphActivity to watch the progress. (see the button on the right in the image below:

 ## Week 4 (28-1)